MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/deployment-and-upgrade/upgrade-service-applications-to-sharepoint-server-subscription-edition.md

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-When you upgrade from SharePoint Server 2019 and SharePoint Server 2016 to SharePoint Server Subscription Edition, you must use a database attach upgrade, which means that you upgrade only the content for your environment and not the configuration settings.
+When you upgrade from SharePoint Server 2019 or SharePoint Server 2016 to SharePoint Server Subscription Edition, you must use a database-attach upgrade, which means that you upgrade only the content for your environment and not the configuration settings.
 After you have configured the SharePoint Server Subscription Edition environment, and copied the content and service application databases, you can upgrade the service applications to SharePoint Server Subscription Edition.
 This article contains the steps that you take to upgrade the service applications.

 **Phase 3 of the upgrade process: Upgrade service applications**